 Straßer H[err] Karl, Regenschori, sein Kind Josepha, ist beim golden Adler

 N° 74. zu Mariahilf, an der Auszehr[ung] versch[iedenj] alt: 3.
 Jr. Pierner

 During his later life, Karl Strasser took over choirmaster duties at other churches as well.
 He became Regenschori at St. Michael's and also worked at the Deutschordenskirche and the Kapuzinerkirche.
-At the same time he continued teaching at the Ingenieursakademie.
-Karl Strasser died of tuberculosis on 26 April 1823 in the house Mariahilf 88 ("Zwey Linden", today Stiftgasse 7).
+At the same time, he continued teaching at the Ingenieursakademie.
+Karl Strasser died of tuberculosis on 26 April 1823, at the house Mariahilf 88 ("Zwey Linden", today Stiftgasse 7).
 The entry concerning his death in the Totenbeschauprotokoll reads as follows: "Strasser H. Kaspar[sic!], Regens Chorÿ in d.
 K.K.
 Hofpfar, zu St. Michael u. zu Mariahilf, Profeßor der Musick, in d.
 K.K.
 Ingenieur=Academie, und Hausinhaber, zu Reindorf, Witwer, in 2.
 Linden,

 The cover sheet of Karl Strasser's Sperrs-Relation (A-Wsa, Domkapitel A1b, A17/73).